botui/botui/README.md

 🚨 **Note**

 This version is using a completely different approach for building UIs.
-Do no use it as a drop-in replacement for the previous version.
+Do not use it as a drop-in replacement for the previous version.
 If you want to use the previous (vue-only) approach, install the `0.3.9` version: `npm i botui@0.3.9`.

 ### Quick look